Who can open Post Office Monthly Income Scheme or MIS?

-An individual in single or jointly with one or more adults together can open this account.
-An individual can be guardian to the minor kid or of unsound mind individual.
+An individual single or jointly with one or more adults together can open this account.
+An individual can be a guardian to the minor kid or of an unsound mind individual.
 If the kid’s age is more than 10 years, then he can open and operate the account on his own.
-However, HUF or NRIs not allowed to open this account.
+However, HUF or NRIs are not allowed to open this account.

-# What is the minimum and maximum limit of Post Office Monthly Income Scheme or MIS ?
+# What is the minimum and maximum limit of the Post Office Monthly Income Scheme or MIS?

-This is the one-time investment product.
+This is a one-time investment product.
 You invest a lump sum and start to earn monthly income.
-The minimum amount you can invest is Rs.1,500 and the maximum limit is Rs.4,50,000.
+The minimum amount you can invest is Rs.1,500 and the maximum limit is Rs.9,00,000.

-If you have a joint account, then you can invest up to Rs.9,00,000.
+If you have a joint account, then you can invest up to Rs.15,00,000.
 You can open as many accounts as you can.
-But the combined limit under your head must not cross Rs.4,50,000 (including joint account you are holding).
+But the combined limit under your head must not cross Rs.9,00,000 (including the joint account you are holding).

-Let us say Mr.X opened the account with the deposit of Rs.2,00,000 individually.
-Along with this, he opened one more account with his wife Mrs.X in joint name.
-In this joint account, he deposited Rs.5,00,000.
-Then for Mr.X the total investment is Rs.2,00,000 from his account and Rs.2,50,000 from the joint account.
-So his limit for investing in Post Office Monthly Income Scheme or MIS for Mr.X is exhausted.
+Let us say Mr.X opened the account with a deposit of Rs.5,00,000 individually.
+Along with this, he opened one more account with his wife Mrs.X in a joint name.
+In this joint account, he deposited Rs.8,00,000.
+Then for Mr.X, the total investment is Rs.5,00,000 from his account and Rs.4,00,000 from the joint account.
+So his limit for investing in Post Office Monthly Income Scheme or MIS for Mr.X is exhausted (Rs.9,00,000).

-However, for Mrs.X the investment is considered as Rs.2,50,000 only (50% of the joint account investment).
+However, for Mrs.X the investment is considered as Rs.4,00,000 only (50% of the joint account investment).
 Hope this is clear now.

-Let us say if someone opened the joint account with three members and the amount deposited is Rs.9,00,000.
-Then, for consideration of maximum limit, the deposited amount is equally considered among all depositors.
-Like for all individuals, it is Rs.3,00,000.
+Let us say someone opened a joint account with three members and the amount deposited is Rs.9,00,000.
+Then, for consideration of the maximum limit, the deposited amount is equally considered among all depositors.
+As for all individuals, it is Rs.3,00,000.

 # What if you deposit more than the prescribed limit?

-If post office department come to know about such breach of limit, then they inform you to immediately withdraw the excess amount.
-Such excess deposited money will earn only post office savings account interest rate.
-The period will be from the deposit of such excess amount to the end of the month preceding the month in which the depositor has been requested to withdraw such excess amount in the account.
+If the post office department comes to know about such a breach of limit, then they inform you to immediately withdraw the excess amount.
+The such excess deposited money will earn only post office savings account interest rate.
+The period will be from the deposit of a such excess amount to the end of the month preceding the month in which the depositor has been requested to withdraw the such excess amount in the account.

-# What is the rate of interest of Post Office Monthly Income Scheme or MIS currently?
+# What is the rate of interest of the Post Office Monthly Income Scheme or MIS currently?

-Do remember that interest rate nowadays changes for all Post Office Schemes on a quarterly basis.
-However, for you, the interest at the time of depositing will be applicable for you throughout the 5 years period.
+Do remember that interest rate nowadays changes for all Post Office Schemes quarterly.
+However, for you, the interest at the time of depositing will apply to you throughout the 5 years.

 The interest will be payable on a monthly base.
-Let us say you deposited the money on 3rd June, 2016.
-You will r the money from 3rd July, 2016.
-The date of a payout will be 3rd of every month as you deposited the money on 3rd of June.
+Let us say you deposited the money on 3rd June 2016.
+You will r the money from 3rd July 2016.
+The date of a payout will be the 3rd of every month as you deposited the money on the 3rd of June.

 Earlier it was 6 years.
 Now it is reduced to 5 years.

-# What if you not withdraws the money after 5 years?
+# What if you do not withdraw the money after 5 years?

-After the completion of 5th year, if you not withdrawn the amount and interest, then such accounts will earn the simple interest of post office savings account up to 2 years ONLY.
+After the completion of the 5th year, if you have not withdrawn the amount and interest, then such accounts will earn the simple interest of post office savings account for up to 2 years ONLY.
 After that period, it will be kept idle forever.

 # Whether nomination facility is available in Post Office Monthly Income Scheme or MIS?

-#What are the tax benefits of Post Office Monthly Income Scheme or MIS?
+#What are the tax benefits of the Post Office Monthly Income Scheme or MIS?

 The money deposited in this scheme will be exempt from wealth tax.